birdwcp/QCS/README.md

 ## Checkpoints
 We provide the checkpoints with training logs in each dataset.
-The checkpoints trained in old version code are not currently provided due to naming compatibility issues with network layers. dataset | Model | Acc. | Checkpoint & Log
+Some of the checkpoints that were trained in old version code are not currently provided due to naming compatibility issues with network layers. dataset | Model | Acc. | Checkpoint & Log
 --- |:---:|:---:|:---:|
 RAF-DB | DCS | 92.57 | [link](https://drive.google.com/file/d/1yPoWxsWnjyfT0Ymca4TwNmeNqVmz8GSC/view?usp=sharing)